Current and Upcoming Exhibitions

 • Opening Reception – Thursday, May 8th, 4-7pm

-The Bannister Gallery is pleased to present its annual exhibition of work by graduating seniors in the ÁñÁ«ÊÓƵ Art Department.
+The Bannister Gallery is pleased to present its annual exhibition of work by graduating seniors in the ÁñÁ«ÊÓÆµ Art Department.
 Various studio concentrations represented include ceramics, metalsmithing, painting, printmaking, digital media, graphic design, photography and sculpture.
 Degrees earned through the Art Department include a B.S. in Art Education, a B.A. in Art History, a B.A. in Art Studio, and a B.F.A. in Art Studio, the latter of which requires students to develop a stylistically accomplished and conceptually focused body of work.
+The exhibition also celebrates Mike Kays, recipient of this year's Graduating Senior Award in Studio Art and the Harriet Brisson Award in Ceramics.

 Contact